 How Willis Tower’s Repositioning Is Unlocking New Value and Reenergizing Chicago

-Gensler’s Todd Heiser and Michael Townsend discuss “creating a building that is not about work, but about life” at the reimagined Willis Tower — a 2022 Winner of AIA Chicago’s prestigious Design Excellence Awards.
+Gensler’s Todd Heiser and Michael Townsend discuss “creating a building that is not about work, but about life” at Willis Tower — a 2022 Winner of AIA Chicago’s prestigious Design Excellence Awards.

 May 26, 2022

 Mixed Use, Public Space, and the Future of Central Business Districts